LeBron James, Russell Westbrook and Derrick Rose work out together at UNLV (PHOTOS)

 Fear the brow

 Anthony Davis is considered to be one of the top five best players in the NBA.
-Very little attention is paid to his defense of acumen.
-“AD” is the best defense of power forward not name Draymond Green.
-He now has to take on a new challenge, teaching “Boogie” how to groove on defense.
-Of the six players named DeMarcus “your favorite cousin ” was not one of them.
+Very little attention is paid to his defensive acumen.
+"AD" is the best defense of power forward not named Draymond Green.
+He now has to take on a new challenge, teaching "Boogie" how to groove on defense.
+Of the six players named DeMarcus "your favorite cousin " was not one of them.

 Scoring on Jrue is no holiday